 The thing is that you CAN work for yourself by selling products you love.
 By building a simple website and promoting products you've tried or want to buy yourself, you can make money online.
 It means you don't have to recruit friends and family, you don't have to post on Facebook, and you don't have to stick with one brand.
 If you think home spa treatments are fun and that's what you'd like to build a business about, go for it!
 Make a website and reach millions of people online instead of just your close network of friends.

-You can learn how to make a simple website through online training.
-You'll find free resources here on my website, including my 20-lesson series that you can read/watch, without even joining an email list!
+You can learn how to make a simple website through online training, including free resources here on my website.

 I made a website about computer software a couple years ago and now it allows me to work full time from home.
 I love writing articles for it and talking to other people enthusiastic about the software, and I don't even have to sell it to anyone in my family or try to get them to join a “club”.

 What do you think?
 Would you build a website for women looking to pamper themselves, or would you pick a different topic?
 Do you think selling soaps is an exciting business venture or just another run-of-the-mill biz op?
 Let us know in the comments!
 Oh yeah, and what do you think of all the rude people in the comments?
 Do you think they are helping Perfectly Posh by telling me I'm an idiot or are they dissuading potential sellers from getting involved?